SANDAG/ABM-Reporting/README.md

 All Python and SQL objects necessary to create inputs to EMFAC from the Activity-Based Model are included in this repository.
 These include SQL objects at **sql\emfac** that are built to the ABM general reporting database as well as Python scripts and the environment necessary to run them at **python\emfac**.

+### mode_choice_report

+A set of stored procedures and a PowerBI template file used to create the automated Service Bureau Mode Choice report.

 ### rp_2021

 All Excel, Python, and SQL objects necessary to output reporting metrics for the 2021 Regional Transportation Plan are included in this repository.
 These include SQL objects at **sql\rp_2021** that are built to the ABM general reporting database, Python scripts and the environment necessary to run them at **python\rp_2021**, and an Excel template populated by a Python script at **resources\rp_2021\templates**.